-There is not the issue of dual relationships in coaching that exists in a counseling situation as the coach walks alongside the client and is not in a position of authority or power, so it is not a problem to coach with me.
+There is not the issue of dual relationships in coaching that exists in a counseling situation as the coach walks alongside the client and is not in a position of authority or power, so it is not a problem to coach with any of our coaches.

 How much does the coaching cost?

 Coaching fees depend on the worshipping size of your congregation which for ELCA congregations is listed on the ELCA.org website.
 The typical client comes to coaching twice a month.
 For a congregation worshipping more than 400 in a typical week, the fees for two 45-minute sessions would be $170/month, worshipping 200-399 the fees would be $150/month and worshipping 0-199 the fees would be $130/month.
 There are additional discounts for those in their First Call, in specialized ministries, as well as those on leave of call.
 Additionally, there are also grant monies available to subsidize rostered leaders of the ELCA.
 Contact Clergy Life Coaching